hamburger

 • Here, both knowledge and personality will be examined to deal with situations.

 The vastness of the UPSC Syllabus is another reason why UPSC is tough.
-The diversity of the subjects in both the UPSC Prelims Syllabus and UPSC Mains Syllabus demand long study hours and strong determination.
+The diversity of the subjects in both Prelims and UPSC Mains Syllabus demands long study hours and strong determination.
 The subjects covered for this exam contain varied streams.
 Candidates need to learn each subject in an in-depth manner if they want to succeed.

 The success rate of the UPSC exam is enough to tell you why is UPSC tough.
-According to some, it is one of the toughest exams in the world.
-Every year lakhs of candidates apply for UPSC Prelims, and among them, only 25% clear it and move on to the next stage, i.e., IAS Mains.
+Every year lakhs of candidates apply for Prelims, and among them, only 25% clear it and move on to the next stage, i.e., IAS Mains.
+Therefore, according to some, UPSC is one of the toughest exams in the world.

 • Only 15% make it through the interview stage, where the success rate is 50%.